EIGHTEENTH SUNDAY IN ORDINARY TIME

 First Reading: Ecclesiastes 1: 2; 2: 21-23

-17 And let the brightness of the Lord our God be upon us: and direct thou the works of our hands over us; yea, the work of our hands do thou direct.
+17 Let the favor of the Lord our God be upon us, and prosper for us the work of our hands—

 Second Reading: Colossians 3: 1-5, 9-11

 3 So if you have been raised with Christ, seek the things that are above, where Christ is, seated at the right hand of God.
 2 Set your minds on things that are above, not on things that are on earth,

 The title of this chapter is: “The New Life in Christ” Therefore, if we truly believe we are a new creation in Christ, then St. Paul urges us to live accordingly.

 5 Put to death, therefore, whatever in you is earthly: fornication, impurity, passion, evil desire, and greed (which is idolatry).

 Any of the above is a sin in the eyes of God!
 But the last one in the list stands out the most because of the mention of idolatry!
 Greed of any kind, whether it be greed for food, money, power, attention, applause, and so on; is a form of “idolatry”!
 Unknowingly, we might have worshipped some/any of these in some form!
 We must reflect on our choices and repent if we have been guilty of these!